 Formerly Known as Reflex Sympathetic Dystrophy (RSD)

-Complex regional pain syndrome (CRPS) is a pain condition that is constant over a long period of time that is believed to be the result of dysfunction in the central or peripheral nervous systems.
-CRPS is characterized by pain, swelling or stiffness in the affected hand or extremity.
-The pain may be out of proportion to the injury that triggered it.
-CRPS is usually associated with an injury, which can sometimes be as minor as a paper cut or small bruise.
-It causes the nervous system to misfire and send frequent or constant signals to the brain that are interpreted as painful.
-The nervous system becomes overactive, causing intense burning or aching pain, along with swelling and changes in skin color and moisture.
+Complex regional pain syndrome (CRPS) is a pain condition that is constant over a long period of time.
+It is believed to be the result of dysfunction in the central or peripheral nervous systems.
+It causes the nervous system to send frequent or constant pain signals to the brain.
+The nervous system becomes overactive, causing intense burning or aching pain, swelling, changes in skin color and moisture.

 The causes of CRPS are not known.
 CRPS can begin after a minor injury, such as a sprain or small cut, or after major trauma or surgery.
-Injury to a nerve may also provoke its onset.
+Injury to a nerve may also cause the condition.
 It is most common among individuals between 25 and 55 years of age, though anyone of any age can be affected.
 CRPS is three times more likely to occur in women than men.
-An estimated 60,000 Americans are affected by CRPS.1,2
+An estimated 60,000 Americans are affected by CRPS.

 SIGNS AND SYMPTOMS

-The key symptom of CRPS is continuous, intense pain out of proportion to the severity of the injury (if an injury has occurred).
-CRPS most often affects one of the extremities and is also often associated with the following symptoms:
+The key symptom of CRPS is continuous, intense pain.
+CRPS is often associated with the following symptoms:

 - "Burning" pain

-- Changes in skin temperature: warmer or cooler compared to the opposite extremity
+- Changes in skin temperature (warmer or cooler compared to other parts of the body)

 - Changes in nail and hair growth patterns